SteveDoyle2/cpylog/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyatmos's documentation for Master!
+Welcome to cpylog's documentation for Master!
 ==============================================
-The pyatmos software is a atmospheric properties library that produces reasonable atmospheric properties up to 500,000 feet.
-This goes far beyond the 1976 standard atmosphere's limit of ~80,000 feet and is suitable for reentery problems.

-Additionally, mixed units are supported.

-Altitudes may be input in:
- - m, meters
- - ft, feet
- - kft, kilofeet

-Velocities are in units of:
- - m/s
- - feet/s
- - knots

-Densities are in units of:
- - kg/m^3
- - slug/ft^3
- - slinch/in^3

-The following properties may be calculated:
- - pressure
+The cpylog software is a replacement for the standard Python logging module.
+It contains a limited, but simple pure Python colorama/HTML capable logger.

+It's **limited** in that:
- - temperature
+ - no handlers
- - density
+ - no file writing
- - dynamic pressure
- - speed of sound
- - equivalent airspeed
- - Reynolds number/unit length
- - dynamic viscosity
- - kinematic viscosity

-Additionally, there is some support for vectorization with numpy.
+As a **bonus** (limitation?), it crashes when you have invalid logging statement.

+The **additional** features that the logger has:
+ - support for colorama highlighting
+ - HTML support for the Jupyter notebook
+ - overwritable log functions in order to integrate the log with a GUI

+One of the goals of this logging class is that because it implements a subset of standard Python logging, you can replace it with a standard Python log.

 .. toctree::

+   reference/cpylog
+   reference/modules

-   reference/pyatmos.utils
+..   reference/pyatmos.utils
-   reference/pyatmos.utils.atmosphere
+..   reference/pyatmos.utils.atmosphere
-   reference/pyatmos.utils.atmosphere_vectorized
+..   reference/pyatmos.utils.atmosphere_vectorized
-   reference/pyatmos.utils.sweep
+..   reference/pyatmos.utils.sweep
 ..   manual/index